-New items in iteration
+New items in the iteration

 The key performance metric in Scrum is the burndown chart.
 Burndown chart shows how much work within each iteration remains at each day or each hour of a sprint.
 A burndown chart example is provided below.

 The blue line represents a typical burndown on an hourly basis, compared to the ideal burndown (the dotted line).
-The green line represents cumulative value that is added each hour.
-The key goal of the burndown diagram is to show whether the team is behind or ahead the schedule within each sprint.
+The green line represents a cumulative value that is added each hour.
+The key goal of the burndown diagram is to show whether the team is behind or ahead of schedule within each sprint.

 In Kanban, the performance is measured via the cumulative flow diagrams and by estimating lead cycle time.
-Cumulative flow diagram shows the total items that are in progress, as well as the time it takes to complete them.
+The cumulative flow diagram shows the total items that are in progress, as well as the time it takes to complete them.
 Average lead cycle time estimation shows how much time, on average, does it take to complete one item.
 An example of the lead cycle time estimation is below.
 Similarly to Kanban, Scrumban also uses average lead time as its key metric.

 It is important to note, however, that Scrum, Kanban, and Scrumban are just tools that are recommended and there is a variety of approaches of implementing the recommendations, depending on the team’s specifics.
-In the next blog post we will review the team requirements for Scrum, Kanban and Scrumban, including roles, meetings, ownership and continuous improvement.
+In the next blog post, we will review the team requirements for Scrum, Kanban and Scrumban, including roles, meetings, ownership and continuous improvement.